Finding The Best Women's Walking Sandals

 Foot orthoses, often called orthotics are special shoe inserts that provide additional support for a person’s foot.
 Some sandal manufacturers will make sandals that provide orthotics support.
 These types of orthotic sandals tend to have a fairly flat foot bed ready to accommodate orthotic inserts.
-Viakix has a revolutionary arch stabilizer designed in their midsole to provide the necessary support for those with plantar fasciitis or heel pain.
+Viakix has a revolutionary arch stabilizer designed in their midsole to provide the necessary support for those who need extra arch support.
 Women with high arches also find these walking sandals to be quite comfortable.

 Midsole and insole cushioning

 Walking sandals with spongy material of some kind in the midsole and insole tend to be more comfortable as they absorb shocks as you walk.
 Shock absorption is particularly important as every time our feet hit the ground, a shock that amounts to five times our weight travels up to our spine.
 Midsole and insole cushioning are therefore a critical feature to help protect our backs.
 Many walking sandal manufacturers use synthetic materials like EVA or Phylon to achieve this.

 As humans, when we walk, we step onto the heel and then roll onto the ball of the foot.
 The toes and forefoot curve while the mid foot remains stiff.
 The most comfortable footwear to accommodate this walking style is flexible in the forefoot and stiff in the mid foot to heel , to provide stability.
 Sandal manufacturers will sometimes mention manufacturing techniques they use to accommodate natural foot movement.
 Keep an eye out for that as it could make a world of difference for your feet and posture.